 In 2018, the City implemented a market-based pay plan for all City employees.
 The City has identified peer cities which offer similar jobs and have resources available to compensate employees among the highest in the regional area.
 The City identifies where they wish to rank among the group of comparator cites and will periodically adjust the pay scale accordingly.
 No adjustments were made to the pay scale during 2021; including step increase for non-exempt staff.
-There was a 2% market adjustment to the budget in 2022 and the 2023 budget includes a 5% market adjustment for all full-time personnel.
+There was a 5% market adjustment to the budget in 2023 and another mid-year market adjustment of 4%.
+The 2024 budget includes a 3% market adjustment for all full-time personnel.

 The personnel costs reflect an assumption that full-time positions are filled for the entire year with no turnover.
-Employees are paid based on 2080 hours per year, twenty-six periods of 80 hours.
+Employees are paid based on 2080 hours per year, twenty-six periods of 80 hours